editions

 Bergen Assembly 2025: Cross Courses

-As a starting point for exploring questions central to the upcoming edition of Bergen Assembly, in 2024, the joint conveners drew on an existing format at Bergen School of Architecture - the cross course.
+As a starting point for exploring questions central to the upcoming edition of Bergen Assembly, in 2024, the joint convenors drew on an existing format at Bergen School of Architecture - the cross course.
 These courses were a platform to look into new methodologies, knowledges and forms of being and creating together–intended as spaces for collective exploration and new ways of learning-with, that would reverberate long after these four days.

 Each cross-course had both a sharer and a tracer.
 While the sharer shaped and formed the course, the tracer reflected on the course process from the perspective of their own practice, discovering traces that carried forward in different forms towards Bergen Assembly 2025 and beyond.